 The Real Impact of Events

-How important are events in terms of marketing?
+How important is event marketing?
 The Chief Marketing Officer (CMO) Council sent out a survey to CMOs around the UK in 2013, asking them about the importance of trade shows and events.
 The answers are pretty fascinating:

 Almost two-thirds of CMOs believed that trade shows and events are an excellent option for finding new business opportunities, meeting customers face to face, and generating leads!